thirugnanamsubbiah/aws-agility-framework/README.md

 Tools
 -----

-We are currently in the process of development stack management tools.
+We are currently in the process of developing a collection of management tools.
 Stay tuned for more information.

 More Information
 ----------------